hoch98/sphere2cube/README.md

 i bet there is a way more efficient way of doing this but it works and it looks cool

-oh yeah, theres also a circle morphing into a cube id
+oh yeah, theres also a circle morphing into a cube idk